Using the Multi-view asset allows you to combine multiple camera angles and/or Assets into a single view. There are three steps to using a Multi-view:

 - Roll: The rotation of source B.

-Enabling the Multi-View Asset and Selecting the Camera Angles and/or Assets
+Enable the Multi-view Asset and Select the Camera Angles and/or Assets

 - Tap the Multi-view you’d like to use.